-Online lessons are surprisingly effective and intimate!
+Online lessons are practical, comfortable and clear!

 So, it is very much like meeting in person!

 We can see and hear each other very clearly, and there are many tools we can use in our lessons.

 The chat function is good for clarifying words and spellings.